HarryBeesley-Gilman/GraphicalEditor/README.md

 # Graphic Editor Built as a class assignment at Dartmouth College.
-Some starter code given by
-Computer Science Insructional Staff.
+Some starter code given by Dartmouth Computer Science Insructional Staff.